harryw/raft/README.md

 ```

 `Raft::Node#handle_command` will not return success until the command has been replicated to a majority of nodes,
-so that it is considered /committed/ and is safe to execute.
+so that it is considered *committed* and is safe to execute.

 If you would like to execute commands as they are committed, you can assign a commit handler for each node: